Mic92/nixpkgs-review/README.md

 ```

 `nixpkgs-review` also accepts a `--run` flag that allows to run a custom command
-inside the nix-shell instead of an interactive session:
+(via `bash -c`) in that environment instead of an interactive session:

 ```console
 $ nixpkgs-review pr --run 'jq < report.json' --systems all 340297